BobbyTaylor82/Project_ML/README.md

 **pub.rec** -  borrower’s number of  “bad” records (bankruptcy, tax liens orjudgments)

-**not.fully.paid**  - 1if borrower did not fully paid, 0 if otherwise
+**not.fully.paid**  - 1 if borrower did not fully paid, 0 if otherwise